JOMSOM TREK, ANNAPURNA RANGE (October 10-17)

 What distinguishes a trek, I suppose, is that you're treading a path that serves a clear, practical purpose: that of connecting human settlements that don't have roads.
 So unlike hiking, you're sharing the road with people who actually need to get someplace.
 And it's incredible what you'll find people carrying, often suspended from a strap around the forehead: produce, firewood, big wicker baskets brimming with personal items, cases of packaged foods, cages full of chickens, and so on.
 The folks shouldering these burdens are nearly always tiny, and often female, old, a child, or some combination thereof.
 Most are shod in nothing more than rubber flip-flops.

-(8-12 days, depending on your pace and whether or not you cut the return trip short and fly back from Jomsom) and only moderately difficult.
+The Lonely Planet describes the Jomsom Trek as the "classic" tea house trek.
+The tea houses provide food and lodging, which allows you to travel quite light as you don't need to carry food or a tent.
+The LP also mentions that its days are numbered as a road is being built which will make it redundant.
+We saw evidence of this a few days along.
+V chose this trek because it's relatively short (8-12 days, depending on your pace and whether or not you cut the return trip short and fly back from Jomsom) and only moderately difficult.
 Moderate or not, I found it sufficiently challenging (but then again I'd been in India the past six months, eating lots of curries and doing absolutely no aerobic exercise.)
 We also decided to go it alone, not to hire a guide or porter.
 This was possible as the trail is quite easy to follow and our packs were pretty light.
 Most of the folks we met had either a guide, a guide cum porter, or guide and porter.

 The JT essentially covers the last part of the massively popular, 16-20 day Annapurna Circuit trek, and peaks at Muktinath (3800 meters.)
 Since we were going in the opposite direction to maybe 80-90% of the trekkers, we encountered new people every day on the trail and every evening at our tea house.
 We also came to know a few people who were traveling in the same direction.